Freed tigers, lions and bears cause panic in Ohio

 "We just had a huge tiger, an adult tiger that must've weighed 300 pounds that was very aggressive," Lutz said.
 "We got a tranquilizer in it and this thing just went crazy."

-Barbara Wolfe, a veterinarian, said she shot a tranquilizer dart into the tiger, but it got up and charged her from 15 feet (4.5 metres) away.
+Barbara Wolfe, a veterinarian, said she shot a tranquilizer dart into the tiger, but it got up and charged her from 15 feet away.
 A deputy shot the tiger dead.

 "I've never been in fear of my life more than then," Wolfe said.
 She works at The Wilds, a refuge not far away from Zanesville that keeps exotic animals like rhinos and giraffes.

-Lutz said he issued a shoot-to-kill order on Tuesday evening and stationed officers on Interstate 70 about a mile (1.5 km) west of the Zanesville city limits to prevent animals from crossing.
+Lutz said he issued a shoot-to-kill order on Tuesday evening and stationed officers on Interstate 70 about a mile west of the Zanesville city limits to prevent animals from crossing.

 He said he also ordered the schools closed on Wednesday.
 "We didn't want kids standing at the bus stop" while wild animals were loose, Lutz said.